lindseyrapp/cse15l-lab-reports/LabReport3.md

 <br/>

 Here, we are searching for files by size.
 In the first example, I searched for all files with a size less than 1 megabyte.
 In the second example, I searched for files with a size greater than 100 kilobytes.
+This is useful when you are trying to only look for files that meet certain size requirements.
 (Found through ChatGPT, with prompt stated above)

 <br/>